alexvbrdn/WebExt-JS-SPY/README.md

 # WebExt-JS-SPY
+**For testing purpose only.**

+**Do not use against the will of someone, I decline all responsability about the use of the extension.**

 A web browser extension that can log every pages visited and every inputs.
 To access to the logs go to the settings page of the extension.
 Firefox